LosSantosDeDomingo/NeuroHealth-DSP-ML/README.md

-This repo stores MATLAB, Verilog, and C/C++ code for a MIoT Senior Design Project.
+This repo stores MATLAB, Verilog, and C/C++ code for a Medical IoT Senior Design Project.
 Associated Repos: [Need to include]
 ______________________________
 MATLAB (Status: Training Model)
 ______________________________
 Immediate Plans:
-MATLAB code provided will cover programs needed to collect data from a seizure database, then it will be processed through an FFT and labeled before being trained with an RBF SVM.
+The MATLAB scripts created will perform the necessary work needed to collect data from an EEG database.
+The collected data will be processed through an FFT function and labeled before being trained with an SVM.
-The program will also be fed sample code collected from our wearable device while in the testing phase to aid us in creating a predictable model of how the overall system should be behaving.

-Future Plans:
+Once training is completed, the unused collected data will be used to validate the functionality of the binary classifier.

+Plans for a Future Version:
 The inclusion of EEG data when a user is completing a simple exercise will be used as a way to gather baseline data to differentiate between normal signals and false positives.